 - Your driver’s license if you plan on renting a car.

-- To check the weather before you leave.
+- Check the weather before you leave.
 You may want to bring some long pants or a jacket if you visit in the rainy season.

-- To make sure you’re up-to-date on immunizations prior to leaving on any vacation.
+- Make sure you’re up-to-date on immunizations prior to leaving on any vacation.